 The U.S. Supreme Court decided to hear the appeals filed by the relators in Proctor and Schutte.
 The Supreme Court consolidated the two cases for the purpose of hearing the appeal.
 The Supreme Court heard oral arguments on April 18, 2023.
 On June 1, 2023, the Supreme Court issued an opinion adverse to the Company that reversed the lower court's rulings.
 On July 3, 2023, the Supreme Court issued the order remanding both cases back to the Court of Appeals for the Seventh Circuit for further review.
 On July 27, 2023, the Court of Appeals remanded both cases back to the U.S. District Court for the Central District of Illinois.
 On August 22, 2023, the District Court - as to Schutte - set a pretrial conference for March 4, 2024, and a trial date of April 29, 2024.
 At the same July 27 hearing, the District Court also gave the defendants leave to file motions for summary judgment on a schedule to be agreed upon.
 On October 11, 2023, the Company and co-defendant filed a motion for summary judgment.
 On the same day, the relators filed motions for partial summary judgment.
 Both sides' motions are pending.
 On February 16, 2024, the Company and co-defendant filed a motion to reconsider a prior grant of partial summary judgment against the defendants, and also a motion to continue the trial.
 On February 27, 2024, the District Court granted the motion to continue and vacated the April 29, 2024 trial date.
 At a pretrial conference on March 4, 2024, the District Court reset the trial for September 30, 2024.
 On May 20, 2024, the District Court heard oral argument on the pending motions.
 On May 22, 2024, the Company and co-defendant filed a motion to continue the trial to January 2025, but in any event no earlier than November 2024.
+On August 5, 2024, the District Court granted the motion to continue the trial.
+On September 16, 2024, the District Court set trial to begin on February 3, 2025.
 The District Court has not set any trial date for Proctor as of yet, and no motions are pending in that case.

 In both of the above cases, the federal government previously investigated the relators' allegations and declined to intervene.
-The relators elected to pursue their respective cases on their own and in each case have alleged FCA damages in excess of \$ 100 million before trebling and excluding penalties.
+The relators elected to pursue their respective cases on their own and in each case have alleged FCA damages in excess of \$100 million before trebling and excluding penalties.
 The Company is vigorously defending each of these matters.
 The Company has recorded an estimated liability for these matters.